smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 you to learn [Get-Command, Get-Help and Get-Member][learn-ps] before getting started.

-Lets start with a simple command:
+Let's start with a simple command:

 {% highlight powershell %}
-Enter-PSSession -ComputerName Target
+Enter-PSSession -ComputerName 'Target'
 {% endhighlight %}

 This amazing command lets uses your current PowerShell prompt to run PowerShell